Keep Up with the Industry

 Dr. Schumacher is also a national leader in policy arenas, helping shape the future of health care.
 He has published several articles on the leadership challenges facing the health care industry, has participated on nonprofit boards dedicated to health care reform and has been honored as a “Hero of Emergency Medicine” by the American College of Emergency Physicians (ACEP).

-White serves on the Executive Advisory Board of the Business Services sector for Gryphon Investors (San Francisco).
-He was Chairman of the Board of DLC, a leading project-oriented financial consulting firm based in Southern California and Gryphon portfolio company.
+White has served on the Executive Advisory Board of the Business Services sector for Gryphon Investors (San Francisco) and as Chairman of the Board of DLC, a leading project-oriented financial consulting firm based in Southern California and Gryphon portfolio company.
 As head of US Operations for PRGX, he was a key member of the turnaround management team for this publicly traded transaction assurance firm.
 White co-founded AnswerThink (now the Hackett Group) and was a National Partner in Charge at KPMG, simultaneously running two strategic practices.
-He currently serves as Chairman of the Board of Governors of the Alzheimer’s Association – Georgia Chapter, and President of the Governing Board of Cherokee Town and Country Club in Atlanta.
+He currently serves as Chairman of the Board of Governors of the Alzheimer’s Association – Georgia Chapter.

 Previously, Dolan spent 11 years with American Airlines where he held positions of increasing responsibility in profitability analysis, operations finance, corporate development, and finished his tenure as Senior Principal, Corporate Finance and Banking.
 Earlier in his career, he spent five years in commercial banking with Comerica Bank in Detroit Michigan.
 Dolan graduated with a BBA in 1986 and received his MBA in 1994, both from the University of Michigan.
 He graduated with distinction in his MBA program, with an emphasis in Finance.
 Of interest, Tom also studied abroad with the Stockholm School of Economics in Stockholm, Sweden in 1993, and interned with the Michigan MBA Corps in Moscow, Russia.